SamanaPranesh/Screening-Test---Iris-/README.md

 ## Note on Hyperparameter Tuning

-For hyperparameter tuning, some parameters for the models resulted in high errors.
+For hyperparameter tuning, some parameters for the models given in the JSON file resulted in high errors.
 As a result, specific parameter values have been manually entered in the code to obtain lower errors and optimize model performance.
 Be aware that these parameter values may differ from default settings.